 Independent Expenditures: We do not use corporate funds to make any direct independent expenditures or fund electioneering communications on behalf of candidates running for public office.

-Corporate Political Contributions: We utilize corporate funds to contribute to U.S. state-level candidates, committees, and political parties, in large part because a number of states do not allow the use of a Federal PAC.
-Our contributions are based on a variety of factors, including the candidate’s or committee’s: views on policy issues that are important to Pitney Bowes; demonstrated leadership or potential for leadership within their party; representation of districts or states where Pitney Bowes has a business presence; service on committees whose actions could affect our business; and, likelihood of election success.
+Corporate Political Contributions: We utilize corporate funds to contribute to U.S. state-level candidates, committees and political parties, in large part because a number of states do not allow the use of a Federal PAC, which has historically been our most common channel for political giving.
+Our corporate contribution decisions are based on a variety of factors, including the candidate’s or committee’s views on public policy issues that are important to Pitney Bowes; demonstrated leadership or potential for leadership within their party; representation of districts or states where Pitney Bowes has a business presence; service on committees whose actions could affect our business; and likelihood of election success.

 In the U.S., we also use corporate funds to support a small number of organizations of statewide elected and appointed officials and political party convention committees, some of which are known as 527 organizations.
 Historically, we balance our contributions between the two major political parties, although the amounts may vary from year to year.
 We do not consult with any of the groups regarding the disbursement of their funds.
 On our website, twice each year we disclose the aggregate contributions made from corporate funds for such organizations.

-Trade Association and Other Organization Memberships and Partnerships: Pitney Bowes is a member or partner of several industry, trade and other groups that represent the mailing industry, the technology industry, global ecommerce and the business community at large.
+Trade Associations and Other Organization Memberships and Partnerships: Pitney Bowes is a member or partner of several industry, trade and other groups that represent the mailing, technology and global ecommerce industries, as well as groups representing the general business community.
 We invest in these partnerships in an effort to bring about consensus on policy issues that can impact our business and our clients.
-Our participation in these groups comes with the understanding that we may not always agree with the positions of the larger organization and/or other members.
+Our participation in these groups comes with the understanding that while we may have some shared policy interests, we may not always agree with the positions of the larger organization and/or other members.

 Each year, we make reasonable efforts to obtain from member associations the portion of the company’s dues or payments totaling $25,000 or more that were used for non-deductible lobbying and political expenditures under Internal Revenue Code section 162(e).
 This information is publicly disclosed as required by law as part of a report to the U.S. House of Representatives, which can be found at http://clerk.house.gov/public_disc and the U.S. Senate, which can be found at http://www.senate.gov/legislative/Public_Disclosure/LDA_reports.htm.